Step by Step Planning Guide for Student Events

 Do you know how much to estimate for each aspect of your event?

-If you are unsure, meet with the Student Activities Office or with representatives from Catering, Media and Event Support at Open Office Hours every Wednesday from 12-1:30 PM in Conference Room 225 of the Stephen Robert '62 Campus Center to estimate the costs for your event.
+If you are unsure, meet with staff at the Student Activities Office in the Stephen Robert '62 Campus Center for help estimating the costs for your event.